Sushrusha02/Remote-Controlled-Car-JS/README.md

-# 🚕 Remote-Controlled-Car-JS

-A JavaScript + Chart.js project that recreates the Position of a Remote-Controlled Car distance time graph animation.
+A JavaScript project that visualizes a car's motion (Distance vs Time) using Chart.js

-It features:
+It allows users to:
-- A blue line showing the car's distance from Emile over time.
-- A 🚕 emoji moving smoothly along the path.
+- Change speed of a car
-- A tracing effect where the path is drawn gradually as the car moves.
+- Change the car emoji
+- View live calculation

 ✨ Features
+- Distance vs Time chart using chart.js
 - Smooth  car movement  along a plotted path.
 - Real-time  path tracing  as the car moves.
 - Fully  customizable  path, speed, and car icon.